 The speaker begins this piece by introducing a dark dream that he was subject to.
 This dream, and the emotions he experienced during it, are not unfamiliar to him.
-He is often consumed in the darkness that these thoughts bring.
+He is often consumed by the darkness that these thoughts bring.
 He is far from being a stranger to it.
 In contrast, he says that having a good dream would be much more shocking as it is so different from his normal life.
 If this was to happen, as it does in the form of daydreams, the speaker would be broken-hearted when he returned to the real world.

 As he continues on he describes the kind of life he is living in which he is stuck in a pessimistic, backward-looking rut.
 Throughout his days he walks with his eyes on the past, unseeing of all that is currently before him.
-The only times he is roused from this state is by a waking dream in which a light guides him to some happier emotion.
+The only times he is roused from this state is by a waking dream in which light guides him to some happier emotion.

 Finally, the speaker concludes by saying that these daydreams are all the more poignant because they are so pure and true.
-They are much more impactful and meaningful than the light of morning after a night of bad dreams.
+They are much more impactful and meaningful than the light of the morning after a night of bad dreams.

 Analysis of A Dream

 I have dreamed of joy departed—

 But a waking dream of life and light

 Hath left me broken-hearted.

 The poem begins with the speaker describing the basics of a dream that he was subject to.
 This dream was filled with “visions of the dark night.”
 It held nothing but blackness for him and left an impression that would last throughout the following day.
 Strong enough, if one is to make this assumption, to lead him to write this poem.

 The next lines tell the reader that the most crucial part of the dream was a general feeling that “joy departed.”
 It is at this point in the poem, in the second set of lines in the first stanza, that a twist changes the reader’s perspective.
 One might have assumed at this point that the poem was going to detail the horrors that the speaker, perhaps the poet himself, witnessed while he was sleeping, this is not the case.